electronicvisions/brainscales2-demos/fp_synfireChain.rst

 In this task we consider a so-called synfire chain, an illustration of which can be seen in the next image:
 A synfire chain is a chain of ``numb_pops`` "excitatory" populations (red), each consisting of :math:`n_\text{exc}` neurons, which are connected via excitatory connections, such that events in a prior population excite the neurons in the following population.
 So, if the first population is activated, the activity begins traveling through the chain.
-In order to stop a population from firing as soon as it has excited the next population it is also connected to an "inhibitory" population (blue) of :math:`n_\text{inh}` neurons via inhibitory synapses.
+In order to stop a population from firing as soon as it has excited the next population, it is also connected to an "inhibitory" population (blue) of :math:`n_\text{inh}` neurons via inhibitory synapses.
 This inhibitory population is excited by the spike events from the previous excitatory population.

 .. image:: _static/girlsday/girlsday_synfire_chain.png